Open Data Hub logo

 • The JupyterLab interface opens.

-Open Data Hub administrators can access notebook servers that are owned by other users to correct configuration errors or to help them troubleshoot problems with their environment.
+Open Data Hub administrators can access basic workbenches that are owned by other users to correct configuration errors or to help them troubleshoot problems with their environment.

 Prerequisites